- Guests 3

 About Kipscombe CottageA rustic and cosy bolthole tucked away in a pretty combe on a National Trust working farm in Exmoor, wonderful for walkers and fans of the outdoors.

-This cute cottage on a National Trust working farm at the western corner of Exmoor is perfectly placed for exploring the rugged wilderness of the National Park with its wild ponies, moorland and birds of prey.
-With miles of footpaths all around, when you stay you can literally head out on walks or cycles from the door.
+This cute cottage at the western corner of Exmoor is perfectly placed for exploring the rugged wilderness of the National Park.
+The surrounding area is a haven for wildlife, find beautiful insects such as the Heath Fritillary butterfly and birds such as Kestrels, Redstarts and Swallows.
+With miles of footpaths all around, head out on walks or cycles from the door and see Exmoor ponies and Red Deer.

 Once you’ve managed to pull yourself away from the sounds of nature outside, step through the front door and you’ll find a simply styled open plan living room, kitchen and dining area with a wood burning stove nestled into a traditional fireplace.
 The contemporary styling gives a clever nod to the outdoors too.
 Upstairs, there’s a double bedroom, single bedroom and shower room.
 Small, but perfectly formed, you’ll love coming back to this little retreat after a day exploring the area.
 Step out of the cottage, straight onto the moor and down to the wooded valley.